top of page

 Building Permits in Boynton Beach

-The Building Permit is the master permit issued for new construction, additions, structural alterations, change of use or occupancy, and substantial interior renovations affecting load-bearing or fire-rated assemblies.
+The Building Permit is the master permit issued for new construction, additions, structural alterations, change of use or occupancy, and interior renovations affecting load-bearing or fire-rated assemblies.
 In Boynton Beach, common Building Permit applications involve waterfront and Intracoastal residential construction, single-family residential renovations, mid-rise condominium rehabilitation, downtown mixed-use development, and pool and outdoor living construction.

 Building Permit applications require signed and sealed architectural plans by a Florida-licensed architect for projects requiring architectural review, structural engineering plans signed and sealed by a Florida-licensed structural engineer, mechanical, electrical, and plumbing plans where applicable, energy compliance documentation, Florida Product Approval documentation, a current survey, and a site plan.